rabix/benten/Readme.md

-**Saraswati** is the Hindu goddess of learning and knowledge and a long time ago she visited Japan, where she is known as [Benzaiten] (**Benten** for short) and her sitar has morphed into a Japanese lute but she has kept some of her many arms.
+**Saraswati** is the Hindu goddess of learning and knowledge and a long time ago she visited Japan, where she is known as [Benzaiten] (**Benten** for short) and her sitar has morphed into a Japanese _biwa_ but she has kept some of her many arms.

 Benzaiten is the goddess of everything that flows: water, time, words, speech, eloquence, music and by extension, knowledge.
 Therefore _Benten_ is an